-Energy Company Obligation (ECO) "Help to Heat" is a Government scheme aimed at tackling fuel poverty.
+Energy Company Obligation (ECO) is a Government scheme aimed at tackling fuel poverty.
 The scheme focuses on the installation of insulation and replacement boilers.
-The Top Up Grant will cover the client contribution figure.
+The ECO Top Up Grant is to assist applicants to cover the client contribution towards the cost of the works.

-Who qualifies for an ECO 'Help to Heat' Top Up Grant?
+Who qualifies for an ECO Top Up Grant?

-- Owner occupiers and qualifying tenants (where the tenant has a duty to carry out the works) who have qualified for ECO Help to Heat, or similar financial assistance eg Health through Warmth, funding for insulation measures or a replacement boiler (Gas, Oil fired or LPG), but that have a contribution to make towards the cost of the works - Those wishing to apply for an ECO Grant or similar financial assistance should contact First Contact Plus on (0116) 3054286 (Monday Friday, 9.00am to 5.00pm).
+- Owner occupiers and qualifying tenants (where the tenant has a duty to carry out the works) who have qualified for an ECO Grant (or similar assistance such as Home Upgrade Grant, Boiler Upgrade Scheme, Great British Insulation Scheme) but that have a contribution to make towards the cost of the works. - Those wishing to apply for an ECO Grant (or similar financial assistance) can find out more information at www.leicestershire.gov.uk/leisure-and-community/community-schemes-and-funding/energy-efficiency-grants.